yeoman/yeoman/docs/insight/index.md

 - What locales are using the tool?
 - How long does it take for developers to upgrade to a new version?
 - What JS frameworks are people using?
-  - *Note: the V1 scope does not include an app stack.*
-- We just launched Yeoman v2.0 @ AwesomeConf JS 2013.
+- Imagine: We just launched Yeoman v2.0 @ AwesomeConf JS 2013.
 Of course it was picked up by Hacker News!
 Pssht.
 But...how many new installs did we drive?

 Turns out, [Google Analytics](http://www.google.com/analytics/) is excellent at handling all of these cases.